francetr/times-2dfilter/Rapport.md

 <center><img src = "./img/mean/boxplots.png" width=600> </img></center>

-**Figure X.** Benchmarking of the ImageJ mean filter.
+**Figure 12.** Benchmarking of the ImageJ mean filter.
 Four plots are presentsone for each type of image and inside them the boxplots represent one size of image each.

 We obtained 4 plots (one per type of image) which contained 3 boxplots (one per size of image) comparing the differences of time processing.
 We noticed no real differences of time processing regarding image types.
 However it is not the case for the size that shows the bigger the image is, the longer the processing lasts.